 Michael Hernani Goncalves, “Art without Iambs: The Free Verse Poetics of Kirill Medvedev”

 George Oleg Pocheptsov, “Traces of Oblomov’s Utopia: Applying Methods in Text Mining to Track and Critically Analyze the Thematic, Aesthetic and Linguistic Features of the Dream in the Rest of the Novel”

+2016

+Claire Chi Atwood, "Transfiguring History: Two Epic Poems About Peter the Great, 1803-1810”

 Although you are the only one who can decide what your topic should be, the search should not be conducted in isolation.
 Once you have defined your particular area of interest (though by no means necessarily your actual topic), begin talking to your professors and teaching fellows.
 Their experience can be a great aid in determining the advantages and limits of your various ideas.
 Turn, as well, to other resources.
-For example, consult the librarians in the Slavic Department in Widener Library; they may have helpful suggestions about source material.
+For example, consult the librarians in the Slavic Division in Widener Library; they may have helpful suggestions about source material.

 C.2.
 THE ADVISOR